 Prescription opiates may be synthetic, but they’re no less dangerous or addictive.
 Although doctors prescribe them for valid medical reasons, people around the world widely abuse these drugs.
 Even when individuals take them as the doctor prescribes, they can be addictive and cause lifelong problems.

-Whether a person has an addiction to opium itself, an opiate like heroin or an opioid prescription medication, the side effects can be devastating.
-That’s why getting help should be a top priority.
+Whether a person has an addiction to opium itself, an opiate such as heroin, or opioid prescription medication, the side effects can be devastating.
+That’s why getting help at a residential treatment program should be a top priority.

 The Addictive Properties of Opium

 The biggest problem with opium, and other similar opioid drugs, is how it impacts the brain.
 It’s overwhelming to the body, making it more addictive than almost any other drug on the planet.
 Opioid drugs like fentanyl are incredibly potent, making them even more dangerous than opium itself.

 After individuals consume one of these drugs, molecules of opiates quickly find their way to the brain.
 If an individual takes opiates intravenously, this can happen in seconds.
 Other means of consumption may take a few minutes.

 Once the brain receives and identifies these molecules, individuals often experience euphoria.
 The brain identifies the substance as highly pleasant.
 The opiates are manipulating the cells and releasing feel-good chemicals into the body.